cylc/cylc-doc/src/user-guide/writing-workflows/scheduling.rst

         [[graph]]
             P1 = foo

-When this workflow starts, the initial cycle point is 1 and the runahad limit is four cycles after this (i.e. cycle 4).
+When this workflow starts, the initial cycle point is 1 and the runahead limit is four cycles after this (i.e. cycle 4).
 So the task ``foo`` will immediately submit in cycles 1, 2, 3 and 4, however, the tasks in cycles 5 onwards will wait until earlier cycles complete, and the runahead limit advances.